-Skyrocket the 'Melody Factor'
+Skyrocket the ‘Melody Factor’ In Your Solos

-Discover how to laser-target your riffs to the song, even if you don't have much guitar theory!
+Discover how to laser-target your riffs to the song, even if you don’t have much guitar theory.

 Having Trouble Making Your Licks Sound Like Music?